Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Bexley and are not the council.
 About us

-The Bexley Standing Advisory Council on Religious Education (SACRE) was scheduled to meet on Wednesday, 11 March 2026.
-The meeting's agenda included a review of SACRE membership, local and national updates concerning Religious Education, and discussions on the future of RE.
+The Bexley Standing Advisory Council on Religious Education (SACRE) met on Wednesday, 11 March 2026, to discuss local and national updates concerning Religious Education, review SACRE membership, and address examination data.
+Key discussions included the impact of new Ofsted inspection frameworks, a decline in GCSE and A-level Religious Education entries, and national policy developments affecting RE.

 Local and National Updates